Hadi9901446/Flood-Mapping/README.md

 optimal band selection

-%this program is written by hadi farhadi.
-%this program carries out one of several decision making in the name of
+%this program carries out one of several decision making in the name of electre

-%electre
-%this program is able to evaluate several criteria for several options
+this program is able to evaluate several criteria for several options

-%how to run the program?
+how to run the program?

-%inputs from Excel file:
+inputs from Excel file:

     %decision matrix
     %weight matrix